Houston Astros minor league players: Jackson Nezuh

-Alimber Santa

-Alimber Daviel Santa (born May 3, 2003) is a Dominican professional baseball pitcher in the Houston Astros organization.

-On February 28, 2020, Santa signed with the Houston Astros as an international free agent.
-He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Santa made his professional debut in 2021, splitting the season between the Dominican Summer League Astros and rookie-level Florida Complex League Astros.
-He made three appearances split between the FCL Astros and Single-A Fayetteville Woodpeckers in 2022, struggling to a 13.50 ERA with four strikeouts over two innings of work.

-Santa returned to Fayetteville for the 2023 season, registering a 3-9 record and 5.98 ERA with 119 strikeouts across 87 1/3 innings pitched.
-He split the 2024 season between the FCL Astros, the Single-A Fayetteville Woodpeckers, and Double-A Corpus Christi Hooks.
-In 19 appearances for the three affiliates, Santa posted a combined 1-2 record and 6.47 ERA with 49 strikeouts and one save across 40 1/3 innings pitched.

-Santa began the 2025 season with Double-A Corpus Christi.
-He was selected to represent the Astros organization at the 2025 All-Star Futures Game.

 Alex Santos

 Alex Zavier Santos (born February 10, 2002) is an American professional baseball pitcher in the Houston Astros organization.

 Santos grew up in The Bronx and attended Mount Saint Michael Academy.
 He had committed to play college baseball at Maryland.

 Santos was selected in the 2nd round of the 2020 MLB draft by the Houston Astros.
 He signed with the team and received a $1.25 million signing bonus.
 Santos spent the 2021 season with the Fayetteville Woodpeckers of the Low-A East and posted a 2–2 record with a 3.46 ERA and 48 strikeouts in 41 2/3 innings pitched.

-Lucas Spence
+Jason Schiavone

-Lucas Edward Spence (born January 27, 2003) is an American professional baseball outfielder in the Houston Astros organization.
+Jason Christopher Schiavone (born March 19, 2003) is an American professional baseball catcher in the Houston Astros organization.

-Spence played college baseball at the Black Hawk College and Southern Illinois University Edwardsville.
-After going unselected in the 2024 Major League Baseball draft, he signed with the Houston Astros as an undrafted free agent.
+Schiavone attended St. John's College High School in Washington, D.C. and played college baseball at James Madison University (JMU).
+He was selected by the Houston Astros in the 11th round of the 2024 Major League Baseball draft.

-Spence made his professional debut with the Fayetteville Woodpeckers.
-He started 2025 with Fayetteville before being promoted to the Asheville Tourists and Corpus Christi Hooks.
+Schiavone made his professional debut in 2024 with the Fayetteville Woodpeckers and played 2025 with Fayetteville and Asheville Tourists.
+He started 2026 with Asheville before being promoted to the Corpus Christi Hooks.